 Hesitancy

 “I tell them you have every right to be concerned and to ask every question you want,” Washington said.
 He then went on acknowledge the history of African Americans in the medical community, how he handled side effects and education about the vaccine itself.
-He even breaks down the benefits of what is known in the medical community as “herd immunity.”
+He also breaks down the benefits of what is known in the medical community as “herd immunity.”

 “I try to break it down,” Washington said.
 “The virus enters your body to kill you.
 It can only survive if it finds a host.
 If it can’t find a host, it simply dies.”